EndPointCorp/end-point-blog/2023/08/upgrade-vue-to-typescript.md

 <!-- Photo by Seth Jensen, 2023. -->

 It's important to keep your code up to date so that time can be dedicated to improving an application instead of version-related mishaps.
 This is especially true for web development as the landscape changes so quickly.

 I recently upgraded a Vue project to exclusively use Vuex.
 This was a great opportunity to also upgrade the project from JavaScript to TypeScript.
 This article will cover the steps I took.

 Some of the changes can be difficult to understand if you are not familiar with TypeScript.
 I recommend reading the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html) to become more familiar.

-Several features of Vue, originally written in JavaScript without types, are hard to convert to Typescript.
+Several features of Vue, originally written in JavaScript without types, are hard to convert to TypeScript.
 These include `this.$parent`, `this.$refs`, and `this.$emit`.
 These allow you to access the parent component, child components, and emit events respectively.
 We will make changes to these features along with adding types to the global state handler provided by `Vuex.Store`.

 ### Installation